varya/wsd-2015/Text.md

 If works for the popular syntaxes such as pure CSS, SASS and LESS.
 We do not know in advance what is used in the next project.
 So, the tool should work everythere.

-Our style guide generator extends anotehr one, KSS.
+Our style guide generator extends another one, KSS.
 It uses KSS as a dependant package.
 So, the documentation for the components goes in style files in KSS syntax.
 In general the idea of keeping the documentation close to code is nice and promises benefits.
 And KSS as a syntax became quite popular so we wanted for most of the project to e able to try our tool right away.

 It is gulp- and grunt- integrated out of box.
 This is very important for the style-guide-driven process to happend.
 Because no one would use additional command when developing.
 But if the style guilde website appears after you run your usual gulp command, this is completely different story.